-Exclusive: Saudis threaten to raise oil output again as sparring with Iran returns
+Exclusive: Saudis could raise oil output again as sparring with Iran returns - sources

 OPEC headquarters declined to comment on discussions during the closed-door meetings last week.
 Saudi and Iranian OPEC delegates also declined official comments.

-Saudi Arabia has increased output since 2014 to record highs of around 10.5 million-10.7 million barrels per day and adding extra supply would only worsen the global glut, which has already seen prices more than halving from $115 a barrel since mid 2014.
+Saudi Arabia has increased output since 2014 to record highs of around 10.5 million-10.7 million barrels per day and adding extra supply would only worsen the global glut, which has already seen prices more than halving from $115 a barrel since mid-2014.

-The Saudi threat followed objections by Iran, which said it was unwilling to freeze its output, the same OPEC sources said.
+The Saudi stance followed objections by Iran, which said it was unwilling to freeze its output, the same OPEC sources said.
 Iran has argued it should be exempt from such limits as its production recovers after the lifting of EU sanctions.

-The Saudi threat will revive memories of a pump war that Riyadh embarked on at the end of 2014 to claw market share back from higher-cost producers.
+Riyadh's position will revive memories of a pump war that it embarked on at the end of 2014 to claw market share back from higher-cost producers.
 Iran along with other OPEC price hawks have severely criticized the Saudi strategy.

 Riyadh has softened its stance since the appointment of Khalid al-Falih as energy minister in May this year.